aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	typedef int (*ydb_tp2fnptr_t)(uint64_t tptoken, void *tpfnparm)

-Functions to implement transaction processing logic for single-threaded applications are referenced by:code:`ydb_tpfnptr_t` and functions to implement transaction processing logic for multi-threaded applications are referenced by :code:`ydb_tp2fnptr_t`.
+Functions to implement transaction processing logic for single-threaded applications are referenced by :code:`ydb_tpfnptr_t` and functions to implement transaction processing logic for multi-threaded applications are referenced by :code:`ydb_tp2fnptr_t`.